First Measurement of Differential Cross Sections for Muon Neutrino Charged Current Interactions on Argon with a Two-proton Final State in the MicroBooNE Detector: Cross Section Extraction

-We show the single differential cross sections for the data and the models as functions of $\delta \textrm{P}_\textrm{T}$ in Fig.~\ref{fig:xsec_delta_PT}.
-In this variable the NuWro prediction is higher than the data and other models in the first bin.
+We further show the single differential cross sections for the data and the models as functions of $\delta P_T$ in Fig.~\ref{fig:xsec_delta_PT}.
+In this variable, NuWro has a larger normalization than any other model or data in the first bin which drives the high $\chi^{2}/\textrm{dof} = 16.33/6$.
 The reason for this is that Nieves and NuWro form their initial hadronic states in different ways.
 In the GENIE implementation of the GENIE Nieves model set, two nucleons are selected from the Fermi sea of the nucleus \cite{mec}.
 The momentum of each nucleon is then randomly sampled from a distribution of the initial state nucleon momentum \cite{nieves_mec} formed from the LFG nuclear model \cite{LFG}.
 In NuWro, the selection of the two nucleons and their momenta is similar to the GENIE implementation of GENIE Nieves, but the two nucleons are required to have back-to-back momenta in the initial state \cite{nuwro_mec}.
-The over-prediction of NuWro at low $\delta \textrm{P}_\textrm{T}$ has also been observed in Ref.~\cite{lars}, which also finds this over-prediction in the absence of FSI, indicating that the excess is an initial state effect.
-Our data indicates that there is a preference for the GENIE description of the initial two-nucleon hadronic state.
-Cross section values for different kinematic variables can be found in the Supplemental Material \cite{supplemental}.
+The over-prediction of NuWro at low $\delta P_T$ has also been observed in Ref.~\cite{lars}, which also finds this over-prediction in the absence of FSI, indicating that the excess is an initial state effect.
+Our data shows agreement with the NEUT, GiBUU, GENIE Nieves, and GENIE Empirical model sets.
+The GENIE SuSAv2 model has an over-predicted normalization, whilst the GENIE MicroBooNE tune prediction has a larger disagreement with the data than its base model, GENIE Nieves.